-A groundbreaking new digital exhibit that relies on the words of Sally Hemings’s and Thomas Jefferson’s son, Madison, to explore her life and the legacy of freedom she achieved for her family.
+NOTE: Due to enhanced safety measures, this exhibit, which relies on the words of Sally Hemings’s and Thomas Jefferson’s son, Madison, to explore her life and the legacy of freedom she achieved for her family, has moved to our visitor center.
 (Links to online companion page.)

 The South Wing connects the South Pavilion to the all-weather passage that runs under the main house and contained the post-1809 kitchen, cook’s room, smokehouse, living quarters for enslaved workers and the dairy.
 All South Wing Exhibits are included in the price of admission.

 Learn about Martha Jefferson, Thomas Jefferson’s wife during the earliest years of Monticello.
 She passed away at the age of 33 after she and Jefferson had been married ten years.

 The Getting Word Oral History Project documents the oral histories of descendants of people enslaved at Monticello.
 This exhibit tells the history of Monticello and American slavery through the stories of its survivors and their families.

 Monticello’s later kitchen incorporated all the newest and best cooking technologies available at the time.